kintone-labs/kintone-ios-sdk/docs/reference/record.md

 ### upsertRecord(_ app: Int, _ updateKey: RecordUpdateKey, _ record: [String:FieldValue], _ revision: Int?)

 Insert or update a record to kintone app.
-Insert the record if the updateKey doesn't exists and update the record if the updateKey exists.
+Insert the record if the updateKey doesn't exist and update the record if the updateKey exists.

 **Parameter**